3DBMandNE-Lab/Genes2CellrangerRef/README.md

 - The second entry is the "chromosome" here we add "custom" to not get cell ranger confused.
 Basicly stating this gene is found on a custom chromosome.

 - "Exon" stays as it, as well as the "1".
+The first "+" indicates the reading direction of the gene.
+Most trasgenes are read on the positive strand (in plasmids indicated as clockwise).
+If you do know your gene is read in reverse, add a "-" here.

 - The second thing we need to adjust is the Gene length.
 Here we enter the number we got in step 7. **This is important!**